IOC steps up Tokyo 2020 ‘scenario-planning’ and will decide within four weeks

 The Games organiser insists cancellation is “not on the agenda”.

-Contingency planning for a potential postponement of the Tokyo 2020 Olympics is being stepped up, the International Olympic Committee has announced.
+A decision will be made over whether to postpone the Tokyo 2020 Olympics within four weeks, the International Olympic Committee has announced.

-The Games organiser continues to insist that “cancellation is not on the agenda”, in spite of the growing difficulties caused by the coronavirus pandemic, but accepts they could be moved to a new date.
+The Games organiser continues to insist “cancellation is not on the agenda” but, in response to growing calls for a delay over the coronavirus pandemic, now accepts they could be moved to a new date.

-This comes in response to the growing number of high-profile organisations and personalities calling for a postponement, including US Track and Field, the Spanish Football Federation and a number of individual athletes.

-The IOC’s executive board will now increase its “scenario-planning” to look at the different possibilities in what is an ever-changing situation.
-It intends to make decisions within four weeks.
+The IOC’s executive board will now increase its “scenario-planning” to look at the different possibilities in what is an ever-changing situation in Japan and globally.

 A statement read: “The IOC will, in full coordination and partnership with the Tokyo 2020 organising committee, the Japanese authorities and the Tokyo metropolitan government, start detailed discussions to complete its assessment of the rapid development of the worldwide health situation and its impact on the Olympic Games, including the scenario of postponement.”

-It added any decisions to alter the Games, which are due to begin on July, would impact on the “millions of nights already booked in hotels and the calendars of 33 sports, among “many, many more challenges”.
+It added any decisions to alter the Games, which are due to begin on July 24, cannot be taken easily.
+Changes would impact on the “millions of nights already booked in hotels and the calendars of 33 sports, among many, many more challenges.”

 Advertising

-The statement read: “The IOC EB emphasised that a cancellation of the Olympic Games Tokyo 2020 would not solve any of the problems or help anybody.
-Therefore, cancellation is not on the agenda.”
+The IOC’s announcement has been welcomed by sports governing bodies and institutions around the world but the timeframe for any decisions is still likely to affect athletes’ training schedules.

-Olympic preparations for teams and athletes have been severely hampered by sporting shutdowns and social-distancing measures around the world.
+Teams and individual competitors have been severely hampered by sporting shutdowns and social-distancing measures and the situation could get worse.

+Britain’s 200 metres world champion Dina Asher-Smith tweeted: “So wait… does this mean that athletes face up to another FOUR weeks of finding ways to fit in training – whilst potentially putting ourselves, coaches, support staff and loved ones at risk just to find out they were going to be postponed anyway!!”

 The British Olympic Association has urged the IOC to act quickly and decisively.